 2. Kindle Unlimited

 It includes unlimited reading from over 1 million ebooks (and audiobooks), and doesn’t take up any extra space in their pack!
-It normally costs $9.99/month, but right now you can sign up for $4.99/month for the first 12 months (then goes to regular price).
+It normally costs $11.99/month.
+Plus, they might run holiday deals!

 Click here to gift a Kindle Unlimited subscription.